-Porting
+Porting - limitations

-As mentioned above, except in specific (e.g. physically segregated) structures, a CCP only owes us (not you) obligations in relation to CCP Transactions and related assets and article 102b EGInsO likely does not afford any protection in relation to porting of Client Transactions.
+As mentioned above, except in specific (e.g. physically segregated) structures, a CCP only owes us (not you) obligations in relation to CCP Transactions and related assets.

 As a result, when these contracts and assets are transferred to a back-up clearing broker, there is a risk of insolvency challenge because our rights have effectively been taken from us on or around the time of our insolvency.
-Under applicable insolvency law, we would lose our capacity to dispose of our assets or permit such disposition upon being declared bankrupt and any disposition made or deemed made by us in the absence of such capacity would not be permitted and as a rule be void.
-As a result there is a risk that the courts or competent authorities may not permit, or may unwind, any porting and related Client Transactions with your back-up clearing broker.
+Applicable laws may not permit this and there is a risk that the courts may therefore not permit, or may unwind, any porting and related Client Transactions with your back-up clearing broker.